AnonymousAuthorRepo/NVCT/README.md

 Non-Volatile Memory Crash Test Tool (NVCT) is a PIN-based crash simulator.
 The tool simulates a multi-level cache hierarchy with cache coherence and main memory; NVCT also includes a random crash generator, a set of APIs to support the configuration of crash tests and application restart, and a component to examine data inconsistency for post-crash analysis.

 EasyCrash is a farework which automatically decides which data objects should be persisted and where to to persist them to maximize application recomputability and improve system efficiency.
 EasyCrash is built reply on a large number of crash tests with NVCT.
-EasyCrash can be found in folder EasyCrash.
+EasyCrash can be found in folder EasyCrash(https://github.com/NVMCrashTester/NVCT/tree/master/EasyCrash).

 ## Getting Started